Community Profile: Oasis & Thermal

 While both communities struggle with these environmental issues, progress is being made due to community mobilization.
 Recently, the Eastern Coachella Valley was awarded funding from the South Coast Air Quality Management for a pilot program that aims to improve air quality.
 One organization, Comite Civico, works to bulid partnerships across the Eastern Coachella Valley to improve access to health services and spread environmental justice.
 Furthermore, Comite Civico has conducted extensive research and runs important programming in the area that aim at improving air and water quality in the region.

-Source Notes: All data in this community profile come from either the 2017 5-year estimates of the American Community Survey or the 2009 5-year estimates of the American Community Survey.
+Source Notes: All data in this community profile come from either the 2018 5-year estimates of the American Community Survey.
+All rent and income data is shown in 2018 dollars for all years.

 Photo Credits: Lift to Rise